NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/HighResolutionBrainSegmentation/README.md

 3. Case Management
     - Pilot organization
-    - Add git PR management tools to Slicer module.
+    - Add Git PR management tools to Slicer module.
       - While editing, save and commit changes to local branch
       - Push changes to branch on Git
       - When completed, create PR for review